How to Spot AI-Generated Images in 2026: Hands, Fingers, Skin Texture & Eyes

 TIP 01

-CHECK THE HANDS
+CHECK THE HANDS AND FINGERS

 Hands remain AI's most persistent failure point.
 While the days of six fingers are mostly over, look closer: fingers may be fused at the joints, bend at impossible angles, or have fingernails on both sides.
 The problem compounds when hands interact with objects — gripping a coffee mug, holding a phone, or clasping another hand.
 Count the fingers.
 Check the thumb placement.
 If someone is holding something, trace whether the grip makes physical sense.